bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 [GNU General Public License v3.0](https://github.com/TheOtherRolesAU/TheOtherRoles/blob/main/LICENSE)

 Permissions of this strong copyleft license are conditioned on making available **complete source code of licensed works and modifications**, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.

+# Bugs, suggestions and requests
+If you found any bugs, have an idea for a new role or any other request, join our [Discord server](https://discord.gg/77RkMJHWsM).

 # Copyedit
 Thanks for fixing our typos [jacktose](https://github.com/jacktose) ✌️